Find out which countries are welcoming US tourists back

 Zambia

-Known for Victoria Falls and its wildlife, Zambia is allowing all international travelers to enter.
+Known for Victoria Falls and wildlife, Zambia is allowing all international travelers to enter.
 You'll need a negative Covid-19 test result taken at least 14 days before arrival.
-There's no quarantine requirement unless you show symptoms.
+There's a mandatory 14-day quarantine.
+The US Embassy has not posted information on the speed of test results for your return to the US.
+More: US Embassy.

-The following countries had been allowing US citizens to enter but are closed for now: Tunisia and Ukraine.
-CNN Travel has removed Armenia because of escalating conflict in the region.
+The following countries had been allowing US citizens to enter but have closed again or were removed by CNN Travel for other reasons:

+-- Anguilla: This island's borders are closed until midnight May 6 as it changes its Covid-19 safety protocols.

+-- Bangladesh: While technically still open, a flight suspension and lockdown until at least midnight May 5 makes travel there highly difficult.

 Omitted countries

-CNN Travel has omitted certain open countries from this list if they had very limited numbers of US travelers who visited before the pandemic, have ongoing armed conflicts or terrorism or have entry requirements so extensive and complicated that they put the country out of reach of almost all US citizens.
-However, you can click here to check for the status and entry requirements, if any, of any country in the world.
+This is a curated list.
+CNN Travel has omitted certain open countries if they had very limited numbers of US travelers before the pandemic; have ongoing or recent armed conflicts, terrorism or rampant crime and unrest; or have entry requirements so extensive and complicated that they put the country out of reach of almost all US citizens.
+However, you can click here to check for the status and entry requirements of any country or territory in the world.

-Note: Editor's Note — CNN Travel updates this article periodically.
-It was last updated in its entirety on May 1.
-The US State Department advises that travelers consult country-specific travel advisories via their website UPDATED: Visitors 11 and older must have a negative Covid-19 PCR test result no more than five days old before arrival.
-Once you have the negative result, you can apply for a Bahamas Travel Health Visa here.
-Fully vaccinated travelers must upload proof of inoculation and are exempt from testing starting May 1.
-All travelers must opt-in to Covid-19 health insurance; the cost is included in the health visa fee.
-Get updates: US Embassy | Bahamas' travel website.